pksunkara/pgx_ulid/README.md

 Use [pgrx][].
 You can clone this repo and install this extension locally by following [this guide](https://github.com/tcdi/pgrx/blob/master/cargo-pgrx/README.md#installing-your-extension-locally).

-You can also download relevant files from [releases](https://github.com/pksunkara/pgx_ulid/releases) page.
+You can also download relevant installation packages from [releases](https://github.com/pksunkara/pgx_ulid/releases) page.

 ## Troubleshooting